Ohio Marijuana Laws

 Yes, you can legally use cannabis in Ohio if you are an adult aged 21 or older or if you suffer from one of the qualifying conditions and have a physician's recommendation.
 Although medical cannabis became legal in 2016, the medical marijuana program only fully became operational in 2019 as administrative and regulatory delays meant that operations were postponed from the initial start date in 2018.

 If you are under the age of 18, you can still qualify to use medical cannabis through a parent or legal guardian assigned as a caregiver.
 Caregivers can purchase medical cannabis products on behalf of the patients registered under them.
 You must also be a resident of Ohio to legally use medical cannabis in the state.
-Ohio legalized adult-use marijuana at the end of 2023.
-Recreational marijuana sale is expected to commence in the state in the latter half of 2024.
+Ohio legalized adult-use marijuana at the end of 2023 and the first sale of cannabis for recreational use commenced in the state in August 2024.

 Cannabis was effectively criminalized in 1937, with the Marijuana Tax Act levying a tax on persons who dealt commercially in hemp or marijuana.
 In the 1950s, the United States set mandatory penalties for drug-related offenses.
 In 1972, the Shafer Commission established by the Congress considered laws regarding marijuana, and determined that the personal use of marijuana should be decriminalized.
 Yet, the U.S. government rejected the recommendation, but over the course of the 1970s, 11 states decriminalized marijuana and many others reduced the penalties for marijuana crimes.